Find a Bronx Criminal Defense Lawyer to Fight Your Case

 After you’re arrested, you’ll be brought back to the precinct for processing (fingerprinting, arrest photographs, etc.).

-You’ll then be brought to Bronx Central Booking until your first court appearance (“arraignment”) in Bronx Criminal Court located at 215 East 161st Street, Bronx, NY 10451.
+You’ll then be brought to Bronx Central Booking until your first court appearance (“arraignment”) in Bronx Criminal Court located at 215 East 161st Street, Bronx, NY 10451, which is several blocks from Yankee Stadium.

 In some cases—particularly misdemeanors and some non-violent felonies—the NYPD might release you from the precinct with a Desk Appearance Ticket (“DAT”) that directs you to come back to Bronx Criminal Court to face charges on a future date.